1. Getting Started - Prepare for the repair

-This video shows you how to change the oil and oil filter in your 2009 Ford Focus.
-When you change your own oil, you know that you are putting quality oil in your Focus and that the filter is being changed too.
-Most importantly, you get a chance to look around under your Focus for potential trouble spots.
-This video shows you the location of your oil drain plug, oil filter, oil fill cap and dipstick in addition to the steps needed to change the oil and filter in your Focus.
+Learn how to change the oil and oil filter in your 2009 Ford Focus with this free video.
+What type of oil is required in a Focus?
+You can use synthetic oil in any modern vehicle.
+Many vehicles will require the use of 100% synthetic oil, others allow synthetic blend, which is a mix of synthetic and conventional oil, and conventional oil too.
+The synthetic oil vs conventional oil debate has many proponents on both sides.
+Synthetic oil will not break down over time and tends to have longer change intervals, so if you want to have more time between oil changes, then synthetic oil is a good choice.
+Conventional oil works well for drivers who change their oil regularly and if it is approved for your Focus.
+The owners manual will indicate if your 2009 Focus takes 0W-20, 0W-30, 5W-20, 5W-30 or 10W-30.
+This video shows the location of the oil drain plug, oil filter, oil fill cap and dipstick in addition to the steps needed to change the oil and filter in your Focus.
 For most Fords, you can wrap an old belt around the oil filter and unscrew it by hand.
 If you can't do this, see our parts page to find a Ford Focus oil filter wrench.
 If your Focus is too low to the ground to access your drain plug and oil filter, be sure to use jack stands and safe jacking procedures before getting under your Focus.

-Most Fords have the oil type printed on the oil cap - it will likely be 5W-20, 5W-30, 5W-40, 10W-30 or 10W-40.
-If it isn't printed on the oil cap, check your owners manual for the exact type before adding new oil.
 We recommend wearing safety glasses whenever you are working under your Focus.
-You never know what could be dripping down from the engine, battery acid, engine coolant, brake fluid, etc. All of these fluids are extremely harmful to your eyes and skin so it is important to protect yourself.
+You never know what could be dripping down from the engine, battery acid, engine coolant, brake fluid, etc. All of these fluids are harmful to your eyes and skin so it is important to protect yourself.

 Hans Angermeier is an ASE certified Maintenance and Light Repair Technician and has produced over 100,000 videos showing drivers how to fix things on their cars.
 He has broad expertise on basic repair procedures covering the majority of cars on the road.
 Over the past 10 years, Hans has been focused on building CarCareKiosk, which is visited by millions of drivers each month.